anthonywww/ConsitutionClubWeb/README.md

 Via the command-line issue `git clone https://github.com/anthonywww/ConsitutionClubWeb`.

 #### MySQL/MariaDB Database Initialization
-1. Create a database, this can be done with the command `CREATE DATABASE constitution_club;` in the database CLI monitor.
+1. Create a database, issue `CREATE DATABASE constitution_club;` in the database CLI monitor.
-2. Create a user by issuing `CREATE USER 'constitution_club'@'localhost' IDENTIFIED BY 'password';`.
+2. Create a user, issue `CREATE USER 'constitution_club'@'localhost' IDENTIFIED BY 'password';`.
-3. Finally, you can issue `FLUSH PRIVILEGES;`.
+3. Finally, you can issue `FLUSH PRIVILEGES;` to flush the changes to the database.

 #### Configure the Website
 1. Copy `application/config/config.php.example` to `application/config/config.php` and configure.